Ronit21102/Medicine_reminder-android-APP/Med-Dose-master/README.md

 # Med-Dose

-A Medicine Dosage Reminder App built using native Android in Java.
+A Medicine Dosage Reminder App built using Android studio in Java.

 ## Screenshots